nielsing/yar/README.md

 If you want to know more regarding the development of yar, consult the Future Plans section.

 ## Installation
-To install this you can simply run the following commands.
+To install this you simply run the following command.
 ```
 go get github.com/Furduhlutur/yar
 ```